xtremexq/StremioSubMaker/README.md

 cd StremioSubMaker
 npm install

-# Create .env file with your OpenSubtitles API key
+# Create .env file with your OpenSubtitles API key (NECESSARY FOR OPENSUBTITLES)
 # Option 1: Create a new file called `.env` in the project root and add:
 #   OPENSUBTITLES_API_KEY=your_api_key_here
 # Option 2: Use command line (PowerShell, bash, or terminal)